Cockroaches are one of the most common pests in New York City, and their presence is often a cause for fear and disgust.

 In addition to spreading diseases, cockroaches can have a significant impact on mental health.

-Over time, the buildup of stress can worsen your mental health.
-In fact, one study showed that people living in cockroach infested homes were almost 3 times more likely to exhibit symptoms of depression (after adjusting for important covariates such as age, race, marital status, education, and employment).
+One study found that people living in cockroach-infested homes were almost three times more likely to exhibit symptoms of depression (after adjusting for important covariates such as age, race, marital status, education, and employment).

-The fear of cockroaches even has its own name: katsaridaphobia — a diagnosable condition that can lead to extreme anxiety and even full-blown panic attacks.
+The fear of cockroaches even has its own name: katsaridaphobia.
+This diagnosable condition can lead to extreme anxiety and even full-blown panic attacks.

 What Attracts Cockroaches?

 Understanding what attracts cockroaches into your home is an important first step to prevent or control a potential infestation.